hamedhmd88/Responsive-menu/README.md

 <ul >
-  <li > Here we have a menu in landscape mode, which creates an effect by hovering over the items.
+  <li > Heee we have a menu in landscape mode, which creates an effect by hovering over the items.
 The menu in landscape mode : </li>
 </ul>